Touch to see more in this section.

 VII.
 BOARD OF TRUSTEES

 - NUMBER OF TRUSTEES.
 The management of the organization, its affairs, finances and property shall be entrusted to a Board of Trustees consisting of no fewer than nine and no more than seventeen.
-Residents of the area of operations shall comprise at least a majority of the board.
+Downtown Resident members shall comprise at least a majority of the board.

 - TERMS.
 Trustees shall serve for two-year terms or until their successors are elected and qualified.
 No trustee shall serve for more than three consecutive two-year terms, except as follows: Any trustee elected to an initial three-year term prior to 2019 may serve two additional consecutive two-year terms.
 Any trustee appointed by the Board to fill an unexpired term of a trustee whose office has been vacated, pursuant to Paragraph C of this Article, may serve three full consecutive terms in addition to the unexpired term to which the trustee has been appointed.